-Rigid pipe couplings from Detroit Nipple Works are great for piping or plumbing, and are used both as pipe lines to distribute water and in fire protection lines.
+Rigid pipe couplings from Detroit Nipple Works are great for piping or plumbing.
+These are used both as pipelines to distribute water and in fire protection lines.
 Rigid pipe couplings are compatible with the following elements:

-By solvent welding or soldering rigid pipe couplings to pipes of the same material, the connection becomes extremely rigid, keeping pipes unblemished and sealing in the elements that are intended to flow through them.
-Rigid pipe couplings are different from other couplings because of their tendency to be permanent.
+By solvent welding or soldering pipe couplings to pipes of the same material, the connection becomes extremely rigid, keeping pipes unblemished and sealing in the elements that are intended to flow through them.
+These pipe couplings are different from other couplings because of their tendency to be permanent.
 Some pipe couplings have a removable, threaded design making it so that they can be simply screwed on to pipes.
 These are flexible pipe couplings.
-Grooved couplings, for example, which can be used to join pipes for sprinkler systems, are designed to be flexible to maintain consistency with the product.
+Grooved couplings, for example, which can be used to join pipes for sprinkler systems.
+These are designed to be flexible to maintain consistency with the product.

 If rigid pipe couplings are right for you, you can request a quote online.
 Please feel free to give us a call if you would like any additional information regarding high-quality rigid pipe couplings.
 1-888-698-7888.